This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Jump to:

-Sirloin Tip Roast Recipe
+Beef Sirloin Tip Roast

-Slow-cooked cast iron sirloin tip roast is juicy, fork-tender, and so flavorful.
-It comes together with tender carrots and onions in a tasty beef gravy made with red wine.
+Slow-cooked cast iron sirloin tip roast is juicy, fork-tender, and flavorful.
+It comes with tender carrots and onions in a tasty beef gravy made with red wine.
 Every bite is a dream come true!

 I tried it!
 It came out excellent!!!
 So much flavor and meat so tender.
 I added potatoes and carrots.
 Made a gravy with juices like you suggested.

-Melissa on Pinterest
+Melissa

-Ingredients for Beef Sirloin Tip Roast
+Sirloin Tip Roast Dutch Oven Ingredients

-Pot Roast Seasoning
+Beef Sirloin Tip Roast Seasoning

 - fresh or dried thyme